trammell/recipe-book/susans-recipes.md

    simmering the curry, covered, stirring occasionally, until the cheese and cream are warmed through, 5 to 8 minutes.
 Then serve.

-### Notes

-The original recipe can be found at http://www.cookstr.com/recipes/spinach-and-mustard-greens-with-cheese .
+* The original recipe can be found at http://www.cookstr.com/recipes/spinach-and-mustard-greens-with-cheese

-I just use plain garam masala (and in different quantities than the original recipe) but you can get fancy (like the original chef of this recipe) and use two garam masalas here in different ways.
+* I just use plain garam masala (and in different quantities than the original recipe) but you can get fancy (like the original chef of this recipe) and use two garam masalas here in different ways.
 Initially, you add the untoasted blend (the Bin bhuna hua garam marsala) early on, soon after the onion browns, to make sure the raw spices cook, providing the first spice layering.
 Then you swirl in the garam masala (ta toasted Punjabi garam masala) toward the end, after the curry has cooked.
 This blend is a finishing spice yielding a second tier of flavors that are aromatic, smooth, and assertive.
 Both blends contain similar spices, but what you did with them at various stages creates a complex-tasting sauce.

-The original recipe calls for 1¼ lb Doodh paneer.
+* The original recipe calls for 1¼ lb Doodh paneer.
 I cut this down substantially and often times I either buy it pre-fried or just use it without frying it.

 #### How to Prepare Mustard Greens